 "He has to defend himself," Utley recalls.
-"His hands have to come down....

 For more information on the Mike Utley Foundation visit www.mikeutley.org.

 "He caught me, and he pulled me down.
 I hit my head on the turf and broke my neck at C-5, -6, -7, and became instantly paralyzed."